trampgeek/moodle-qtype_coderunner/README.md

     {{ STUDENT_ANSWER }}
     {{ TEST.testcode }}

-The Twig syntax {{ STUDENT_ANSWER | e('py') }} results in the student's submission
+The Twig syntax {{ STUDENT\_ANSWER | e('py') }} results in the student's submission
 being filtered by a Python escape function that escapes all all double quote and backslash characters with an added backslash.

+The full `Python3_pylint` question type is a bit more complex than the above.
+It is given in full in the section on *template parameters*.

-Note that in the event of a failure an exception is raised; this ensures that further testing is aborted so that the student doesn't receive the same error for every test case.
+Note that in the event of a failure to comply with pylint's style rules, an exception is raised; this ensures that further testing is aborted so that the student doesn't receive the same error for every test case.
 [As noted above, the tester aborts the testing sequence when using the per-test-case template if an exception occurs.]